 - The TPO’s Accommodation Policy was adopted as part of its 2009 Regional Bicycle Plan.

 - The Federal Highway Administration provides information on the accommodation of pedestrians and bicyclists on federally funded projects.

 The TPO created Complete Streets Design Guidelines for our region in 2009, to help local governments retrofit streets, especially major arterials, as complete streets.
 The same planning process produced retrofit recommendation for two corridors in the region: the Hall Road /Washington Street corridor in Alcoa and Maryville; and the Broadway corridor in the Fountain City neighborhood of Knoxville.

 A key component of creating complete streets is understanding where crashes occur and the factors that contribute to them.
-See this page [link to crash page] for more information on crashes in our region involving people walking and bicycling.
+See this page for more information on crashes in our region involving people walking and bicycling.